FlashFloppy Update For GOTEK With Roland S‑50, S‑550, S‑330 & W‑30 Samplers

 |

-Format The USB Stick Using The MBR Option (Master Boot Record)
+Format A USB Stick Using The MBR Option (Master Boot Record)

 I have used USB sticks from 1GB up to 32GB so size doesn't matter (...insert joke here...)